AstraZeneca vaccine: Global impact in a vial

 When it comes to COVID-19 efficacy, the AstraZeneca vaccine paled in comparison with Pfizer BioNTech and Moderna.
 Although significantly lower than the two FDA-authorized vaccines, around 70% effectiveness rate is quite good for a vaccine.
 For comparison, the flu vaccine has between 40% to 60% efficacy, according to the Centers for Disease Control and Prevention.

-The AstraZeneca coronavirus vaccine was issued an Emergency Use Authorization by the FDA but not in the USA.
+The AstraZeneca coronavirus vaccine was issued an Emergency Use Authorization by the FDA.
+Nao Medical, nor any US-based clinic, offers the AstraZeneca vaccine.
 It’s considered the only vaccine that may make a huge impact worldwide.
 It’s cheaper and easier to store, making it a suitable COVID vaccine for developing countries.
 The UK, prior to authorization, had pre-ordered 100 million doses of the vaccine.

 Name: COVID-19 Vaccine AstraZeneca (formerly AZD1222)